NadavToledo1/EVALUTING-SUBJECTS-THROUGH-LLM/README.md

 - Newsgroups: A dataset of approximately 20,000 documents categorized into 20 topics, consisting of long-form text.

-- EVENTS2012 DATASET - collection of 66K Twitter tweets, divided into 505 labels (by humans) from year 2012.
+- EVENTS2012 DATASET: collection of 66K Twitter tweets, divided into 505 labels (by humans) from year 2012.

 ## Goals and Objectives